GeneralGarfield/Picrure-Conversion-Tool/README.md

 >  `pip install pillow`

 > [!IMPORTANT]
-> Run the Program using IDLE, For some reason the program wont run if u you use VS code, or a python exe runner.
+> Run the Program using IDLE, For some reason the program wont run properly if u you use VS code, or a python exe runner.

 # Features
 - Converts Images into PDF, JPEG, PNG, and ICO